Héctor Faubel

-For 2009, he leaves the Aspar team and goes to the Honda SAG team with the sponsorship of Valencia CF. In a season marked by the economic difficulties of the moment (in the midst of an economic crisis) that makes the means available to both the team and the pilot are rather scarce.
-Even so, the season is not bad for Faubel who arrives on the podium (second) in Le Mans and finishes the year in ninth position, signing the best season in 250cc for both him and the team he was playing for.
+For 2009, Faubel left the Aspar team and moved to the Honda SAG team with the sponsorship of Valencia CF. In a season marked by the economic difficulties of the moment (in the midst of an economic crisis) that made the means available to both the team and the pilot are rather scarce.
+Even so, the season was not bad for Faubel who arrived on the podium (second) in Le Mans and finished the year in ninth position, signing the best season in 250cc for both him and the team he was riding for.

-In 2010, The first season of the new Moto2 (600cc and "four-stroke") was a mystery for the whole grid.
+In 2010, the first season of the new Moto2 (600cc and "four-stroke") was a mystery for the whole grid.
 A dozen brands were running with different chassis to compete for being champions in the first season of the Moto2.
 Faubel meanwhile dragged the problems of the previous year and only a week before he managed to gain a foothold in the Marc VDS Racing Team led by Michael Bartholemy.

-He only manages to finish four races at the points, so he finishes the World Cup in 26th position, having to leave in several races.
+He only managed to finish four races in the points, so he finished the World Cup in 26th position, having to retire in several races.

-For 2011, he returns to the 125cc category, again with the Aspar Team.
+For 2011, Faubel returnd to the 125cc category, again with the Aspar Team.

-He returns to the podium in several Grands prix, and even manages to re-savor a victory in the World Championship of Motorcycling at the German GP, with the anecdote that the Frenchman Johann Zarco entered on a par with him, but when Faubel did Fast return in less time than the Derbi driver, the commissioners awarded him the victory.
+He returned to the podium in several Grands prix, and even manages to re-savor a victory in the World Championship of Motorcycling at the German GP, with the anecdote that the Frenchman Johann Zarco entered on a par with him, but when Faubel did Fast return in less time than the Derbi rider, the commissioners awarded him the victory.
 The fifth year ended.

 To the following season, 2012, the category of 125cc happens to be denominated Moto3, with the corresponding changes in the regulation.
-The bikes become 250cc and four stroke.
+The bikes became 250cc and four stroke.

-He fails to match the results of the previous season, and in addition to Bankia's lack of sponsorship in the Aspar team they decide to replace Faubel with Luca Amato from the Aragon GP.
+Faubel failed to match the results of the previous season, and in addition to Bankia's lack of sponsorship in the Aspar team they decide to replace him with Luca Amato from the Aragon GP.

-He participated in the last Grand Prix of the season, the Valencia GP, in the Andalucía-JHK Laglisse team, to whom his teammate from season's beginning, Alberto Moncayo, also had jump over mid season in favor of Amato's compatriot Jonas Folger, from the season's piloting an FTR and finishing in fifth position, improving any other result obtained that same season.
+Faubel participated in the last Grand Prix of the season, the Valencia GP, in the Andalucía-JHK Laglisse team, to whom his teammate from season's beginning, Alberto Moncayo, also had jump over mid season in favor of Amato's compatriot Jonas Folger, from the season's piloting an FTR and finishing in fifth position, improving any other result obtained that same season.